When an employee leaves your company, whether they quit or are terminated, you must ensure you meet your state’s legal requirements for:

 Stay Compliant

-Use the table below to determine if your state has a specific deadline and/or unused vacation pay requirements.
+Use the table below to check your state’s requirements.

-If you still have specific questions about whether your termination payment process is compliant, consult an employment attorney.
+If you're unsure whether your dismissal process is compliant, consult a qualified employment attorney.

 AL | No statute | No (unless otherwise stated) | An employer’s policy or employee contract governs whether earned, unused vacation is paid upon termination. |